Climate Change

 Risk Management

-3-2 Chroma published their first Climate-Related Financial Disclosure Report in 2022.
+3-2 Chroma published their first TCFD Report in 2022.
 In the future, we will perform risk assessment each year to manage identified climate-related risks and opportunities.
 The results will be disclosed in the annual ESG reports after approval by the board.

 Image

 We assess the urgency (short-, medium-, and long-term), the likelihood (classified in 5 levels from low to high), and the potential negative impacts (classified in 5 levels from low to high) of each risk.
-An assessment of actual customer condition is made by the ESG Working Team.
-A determination of the significance, and priority for address of the relevant risks is made by an internal review.
+An assessment of actual customer condition is made by the ESG Working Groups.
+A determination of the significance, and priority for address of the relevant ri sks is made by an internal review.

 The first Climate-Related Financial Disclosures Report was published in 2022.
 In the future, risk assessment will be done annually to manage identified climate-related risks as well as opportunities and set them as a management focus.
 The results will be disclosed in the ESG report after approval of the board.
-The ISO 14064-1:2018 GHG inventory was done in 2021 and implementation of the climate-related financial assessment based on the TCFD recommendations was started in 2022.
-After assessment of the environmental risks, Science-based targets initiative(SBTi) will be set for more active risk reduction.
+Chroma completed the ISO 14064-1:2018 greenhouse gas inventory in 2021 and began implementing TCFD-related financial assessments related to climate change in 2022.
+Following the assessment of environmental risks, Chroma will proactively set science-based reduction targets.

 4